Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-04.md

 Both are applied to a parent container and affect the children.

-You can use Flext box inside a grid or one grid within another grid.
+You can use Flex box inside a grid or one grid within another grid.

 - Use Grid for two dimensional layouts.
 - Use `grid-template-area` for arbitrary layouts use `grid-template-columns` for dynamic content.